ftiasch/ccpc-final-2020/main/nondegenerate-triangle/statement.md

 There are $n$ distinct points on a 2-dimension plane.
 The coordinates of the $i$-th point is $(x_i, y_i)$.

-If there are three points $A$, $B$ and $C$ which form a triangle $ABC$ with positive area, Bobo can remove them simultaneously from the plane.
-Bobo can perform the operation any number of times.
+If there are three points $A$, $B$ and $C$ which form a triangle $ABC$ with **positive area**, Bobo can remove them simultaneously from the plane.
+Bobo can perform the operation for **any number of times**.
 Also, if there are multiple triangles with positive area, Bobo can remove any of them.
 Find out the minimum number of points left on the plane.

 ## Input